 Yost Vise has been producing high quality vises for more than 100 years, and the company has done a remarkable job expanding their distribution network during that time.
 E-stores throughout the USA and Canada now stock a variety of Yost Vise products, including the 445 Vise.
 We consider this vise to be extremely high in value considering the quality of the manufacturer, quality of the product, feature set, and price.

-The price does vary some from retailer to retailer, but typically the best deals are found at places like Amazon.com, who oft have a free shipping deal.
+The price does vary some from retailer to retailer, but typically the best prices are found at places like Amazon.com who oft have a highly competitive prices.
 All in all, this quality bench vise would make an excellent addition to any work bench and comes highly recommended!